CANADIAN GOLF MAGAZINE RATING:

-Having mentioned the bunkers already, our foursome typically wouldn’t find more than two or three bunkers combined during the course of a round.
+Having mentioned the bunkers already, our foursome typically wouldn’t find more than two or three combined during the course of a round.
 Collectively that day, however, we visited 13 of Cherry Hill’s bunkers, which is a testament to how well-bunkered the golf course is.
 Asthetically, they look beautiful, but strategically, they are placed to bring angles into play and add interest to each shot.
-Whether it’s a carry angle from the tee or protecting the greens, we cannot think of a golf course with better bunker placement.
+Whether it’s a carry angle from the tee or protecting the greens, we cannot think of a single bunker that wasn’t where it should be.

 19TH HOLE THOUGHTS

-Cherry Hill Club is the type of golf course we would love to call our home club.
-It’s a very walkable layout as evidenced by the majority of golfers who decided to walk the day we visited with complete disregard to the absurd humidity level and UV index.
+Cherry Hill is the type of golf course we would love to call our home club.
+It’s a very walkable layout, as evidenced by the majority of golfers who decided to walk the day we visited, and this despite the absurd humidity level and UV index.